The Car Connection Porsche Taycan Overview

 Interior surfaces of the Taycan can come in leather, a natural leather-like material made from olive leaves, or synthetic suede.
 The floors are covered in recycled synthetic fiber.
 The doors and center console can be covered in wood, aluminum, fabric, or composite fibers.
 Behind the steering wheel to the left is the power button, similar to the starter on classic Posrches.
 Like the 911, the transmission selector switch is to the right.

-There have been few changes to the Taycan lineup so far.
-Porsche has added "Function on Demand" capability for adding features over the air, Plug&Charge capability to allow easy payment during road-trip charging, and a standard aluminum roof.
+Since its debut, Porsche has added "Function on Demand" capability for adding features over the air, Plug&Charge capability to allow easy payment during road-trip charging, and a standard aluminum roof.
 The glass roof had been a standard feature for 2020, but it's now optional.
+In 2022, a GTS edition joins the lineup, and all Taycans added Android Auto and upgraded infotainment with better voice recognition and Spotify.